marsbard/puppet-alfresco/README.md

 Don't rely on this too much yet but currently it will install Alfresco 4.2.f with a Mysql database on either debian or redhat type systems (tested with Ubuntu 14.04 and CentOS 6.5)

-This script is a reimplementation in puppet of Peter Lofgren's work to be found here: https://github.com/loftuxab/alfresco-ubuntu-install
+This script is mostly a reimplementation in puppet of Peter Lofgren's work to be found here: https://github.com/loftuxab/alfresco-ubuntu-install

 current limitations: